 One element which is typically missing from the emotional repertoire is any pronounced emotional need to draw security from an outside source, such as a partner.
 The native is emotionally dispersed, somewhat ungrounded via the typical roots through family and place of settlement, and often clairsentient.

 Generally a tame and harmless personality, unless the passive combination of Chandra-yuti-Ketu is dominated by another graha.

 However, if Chandra's ruler or the bandhesha-4 = strong, one may indeed find a place via the agency of those represented by the graha which rules Chandra or lord of bhava-4.
-As a general rule, this native depends on others to provide context for the meaning of one's life.
-Tendency to remain emotionally disconnected from the mother, the childhood home, and the place of birth, even while one can be physically presented and walking through the motions of folkways customs and social expectations.
+As a general rule, one depends on others to provide context for the meaning of one's life.
+Tendency to remain emotionally disconnected from the mother, the childhood home, and the place of birth, even while one can be physically presented and walking through the motions of folkways, ancient customs, and established cultural norms and social expectations.

 Only a direct grounding through the mists of the universe to the absolute cosmic center will have any significant grounding effect.